 Language note: English

 Restriction on Access: The collection is available for supervised use by appointment during normal Boynton Beach City Library hours.
-Users are required to complete a registration form and comply with the library’s regulations governing use.
+Users are required to comply with the library’s regulations governing use.

 Terms Governing Use and Reproduction: Materials in the collections are to be used for private study, scholarship, or research in accord with the copyright law of the United States (Title 17, United States Code).
 The Boynton Beach City Library adheres to all conditions specified in the law when providing reproductions of copyrighted material.
 Any use of a reproduction in excess of “fair use," may result in the user’s liability for copyright infringement.

 Preferred Citation: Collection title including series, box, and folder numbers, Boynton Beach City Library

 Historical Note: Jay Willard Pipes (1893-1979), retired as Vice President of Pepsi-Cola, and moved to Boynton Beach in c.
 1948 with wife Jean.
 They owned three commercial fishing boats in Boynton Beach, and Pipes served as Mayor of Boynton Beach for about 6 months in 1962.
 Pipes married Sarah Beatrice Wolz in 1918; they were divorced c.
 1935.
 He then married Jean Rider (1913-1999).
 Jean Rider and her sister Loma performed as a “sister act” of singing and dancing at many venues throughout the Midwest in the 1930s before her marriage to Pipes in 1940.
 After moving to Boynton Beach, Jean Pipes was very active in the community, especially with the Republican party.